Inside: Are you ready for a potential recession? Here’s why you should simplify now.

 This isn’t meant to depress you.
 I don’t like thinking about these things either, but it is reality and the better you prepare in the present, the better off you’ll be when something happens in the future.

 Burying your head in the sand has never done any good for anyone.
 Even if not for the current circumstances, you simply never know when something will change and impact your or the world’s economic situation.

 We’ve lived through lean times.
 We had an extended period of time where there was no income and the uncertainty of when it would come again.
 And I can tell you from those experiences, I am so thankful that we’ve consistently chosen to live beneath our means and save.

 We are surrounded by messages telling us to buy things that will improve our life or make us feel better because we ‘deserve it’.

 You won’t see very many advertisements recommending that you save or choose to live more simply.
-That’s what you can follow me for.

 The stuff that you purchase and collect over time doesn’t bring peace though.
 It becomes a burden to later declutter.
 And you’re left without the money you spent on it.

 How much better would you be prepared for a recession if you had chosen to live more simply and saved some of your money instead?